 Nesting isn’t a ‘trend’ or something that pregnant women make up.
-It’s a natural urge that helps women feel in control of their environment, and also a key part of childbirth preparation.
+It’s a natural urge that helps women feel in control of their environment, and it’s also a key part of preparing for birth.
 It happens in nature – many animal mothers prepare a den or a nest to make sure their babies will be safe and secure.

-So nesting isn’t just about buying baby clothes or equipment.
+So nesting isn’t just about buying baby clothes or painting the walls.
 It’s also part of your partner’s mental preparation for becoming a mum and making your home baby friendly.

 How to support your partner with nesting